Early Childhood Teacher Bridging Program

 - See Course Fact Sheet for detail list of units

-Note: The college does not currently deliver the First Aid competency
+Note: The college does not currently deliver First Aid (HLTAID004) to students enrolled in the Early Childhood Bridging Program.

 - Mixed (self-paced plus workshop or 1:1 support) with practical placement